kubakoltun/ScrollLock/README.md

-ScrollLock is a simple Google Chrome plugin that locks a scroll on desired pages.
+ScrollLock is a simple Chrome plugin that locks a scroll on desired pages.
+Compatible with mobile Chrome browsers.